brimdata/super/book/src/super-sql/operators/aggregate.md

 ---

-Use separate `where` clauses on each aggregate function:
+Use a separate `where` clause on each aggregate function:
 ```mdtest-spq
 # spq
 set:=union(v) where v > 1,